What are the gender standards and gender identity and why should anybody care about it?

 Flashing is just not the thing to do.

-Then grow and let go of gender norms
+Grow and let go of gender norms

 Learning about traditional gender roles in embarrassing bathroom situations was not a subject we learned in school.
 The actual technique has a steep learning curve and I’m not really there yet, but I hope for a few more practicing years.

 If I ever find a way to take away the awkwardness of going to a non-gender-neutral public restroom, I will shout-out to all of you and let you know the magic trick.
 So far, nothing good has come up yet.